Our Team

 Eliza Wagner-Kinyon

 Eliza Wagner-Kinyon completed her Bachelor’s degree in Communication Studies at Colorado State University, graduating in 2015.
 She continued her education to earn her Master’s degree in Communication Studies with a focus on Organizational Communication, specifically researching resilience and resistance within individual employees.
-Since completing her Masters in May of 2018, she now enthusiastically supports the Communication Studies department in her administrative role directing ACT and department operations.
+Since completing her Masters in May of 2018, she now enthusiastically serves the College of Liberal Arts and ACT Human Rights Film Festival as financial analyst.

 Azumi Solbrig

 Originally from Tokyo, Japan, Azumi Solbrig holds a B.S. in Economics from Komazawa University.
 With more than ten years experience in sales and accounting in Tokyo, Azumi moved to Fort Collins in 2017 and took the opportunity to expand her knowledge by studying Accounting.
-In 2020, Azumi joined Communication Studies department as an Accounting Technician.
+In 2020, Azumi joined Communication Studies as an Accounting Technician.
+Azumi oversees budgeting and financial reporting for ACT Human Rights Film Festival and supports festival contracting and operations.

 Program Advisory Committee